Dynamically Selecting API Gateway Back Ends Based on Request Elements

 (asterisk) wildcard to indicate zero or more characters, and/or the+

 (plus sign) wildcard to indicate one or more characters.
 Note that the match is case-sensitive if you selected Wildcard.
-Note that you cannot include more than one wildcard in a value, and you cannot include a wildcard in the middle of a value. - Make default: Specify whether to use the back end defined for this rule if no back end rules match.
+Note that you cannot include more than one wildcard in a value, and you cannot include a wildcard in the middle of a value.
+Also note that incorrect wildcard configuration could lead to requests being routed to unintended back ends. - Make default: Specify whether to use the back end defined for this rule if no back end rules match.

 - Enter details for the back end as follows: